 Prevent weeds in flowerbeds and perennial borders with Preen Weed Preventer Plus Ant, Flea, and Tick Control.
 This product is not suitable for lawns or vegetable gardens, but it will stop unwanted weed seeds from sprouting in ornamental beds and around bushes and shrubs for up to 4 months using dithiopyr as the active ingredient.

 As an added bonus, this herbicide product contains a pesticide that kills ants, fleas, and disease-carrying ticks.
 It comes in a 4.25-pound jug with a shaker top to easily dispense the granules.
 For the best results, sprinkle the product and then thoroughly water the area.
 Keep pets and children away from the area for 24 hours.

-- Kills weeds and pests like ants, fleas, and ticks
+- Deals with ants, fleas, and ticks

 Scotts Turf Builder Halts Crabgrass Preventer stops crabgrass before it can start while protecting the lawn from other weeds for an entire growing season.
 At the same time, this pre- emergent herbicide feeds the grass to help it develop a deep, healthy root system.
 The product features pendimethalin as the active herbicide and comes in a 1-pound bag for distribution with a drop spreader or a broadcast spreader.

 For the best results, apply this pre-emergent early in the season, soon after the snow thaws, to create a weed-free barrier and a lush lawn.
 Once applied, it requires thorough watering or at least 0.25 inches of rain within 2 to 3 days.

 - Type: Granules

 - Doubles as effective lawn food

 Get the Scotts herbicide at Amazon, Lowe’s, and The Home Depot.